4 Green Inventions You Need to Know

 I came across a study where scientists found they could grow a highly valued strain of oil-rich algae.
 Not only could these algae be used as a clean source of biofuel, but the process of growing the algae removed nitrates and phosphates from waste water.

 And that’s not the only innovative idea humanity has come up with.
-Here are a few more of my favorites:

 1. Recycling concrete with lightning